-Access to climate projections, including down scaled modelling and scenario planning
+Access to climate projections, downscaled modelling, and scenario planning

-- Vulnerability assessments, including biological and cultural resources assessments
+Vulnerability assessments, including biological and cultural resource assessments

-The NC CASC recognizes the importance and value of Indigenous Knowledge in addressing environmental problems.
-The NC CASC and its funded researchers follow the Guidelines for Considering Indigenous Knowledges in Climate Change Initiatives to ensure data sovereignty and best practices for working with sovereign tribal nations.
+The NC CASC recognizes the importance and value of Indigenous Knowledges in addressing environmental challenges.
+We follow the Guidelines for Considering Indigenous Knowledges in Climate Change Initiatives to ensure data sovereignty and best practices for working with sovereign Tribal Nations.

-To better understand, support and facilitate climate resilience in tribal communities, the NC CASC partners with the Great Plains Tribal Water Alliance (GPTWA) to host a regional Tribal Resilience Liaison.
-This position is funded by the Bureau of Indian Affairs (BIA) Tribal Resilience Program which created the position in various regions throughout the U.S. The North Central Liaison:
+To better understand, support, and facilitate climate resilience in Tribal communities, the NC CASC partners with the Great Plains Tribal Water Alliance (GPTWA) to host a regional Tribal Resilience Liaison.
+This position is funded by the Bureau of Indian Affairs (BIA) Tribal Resilience Program which created the position in various regions throughout the U.S.

-- Assists tribal representatives developing climate vulnerability assessments, adaptation plans, proposals and grant applications, curriculum, and relevant research and implementation projects.
+Assists Tribal resource managers to develop climate vulnerability assessments, adaptation plans, proposals and grant applications, curriculum, relevant research, and implementation projects.

-The NC CASC supports and facilitates conferences, convenings, and trainings focused on building tribal climate resilience with resources to deliver appropriate scientific content.
-Recent events include the 2019 Tribal Climate Camp hosted by the Affiliated Tribes of Northwest Indians (ATNI), the Native American Fish and Wildlife Society (NAFWS) Meeting 2019, and the Lower Missouri River Tribal Climate Adaptation Workshops.
+The NC CASC supports and facilitates conferences, convenings, and trainings focused on building Tribal climate resilience with resources to deliver appropriate scientific content.
+Recent events include the 2019 Tribal Climate Camp hosted by the Affiliated Tribes of Northwest Indians (ATNI), the Native American Fish and Wildlife Society (NAFWS) Meeting 2019, and the Lower Missouri River Tribal Climate Adaptation Workshops (2019-2021).